threadproc/lab-k8s/dashboard/README.md

 # dashboard

-This is a very insecure configuration for the Kubernetes dashboard!

-It does not require auth, and I also gave the kubernetes-dashboard ServiceAccount cluster-admin privileges so that I don't need to copy and paste a token.

-**Never do this in production!**
+This is the stock config for Kubernetes dashboard, except it will not run on a control plane node.

+It's not _great_ practice to expose the dashboard publicly, but alas I do what I want.